 Is renewable heat right for your home?

-When looking for energy efficient appliances for your home, you need to look out for the energy ratings label and consider the…
+When looking for energy efficient appliances, check the energy ratings label and consider the size of the appliance you need.